open-edge-insights/video-web-visualizer/README.md

 ```
 where in `gva_meta` is a list of dicts.

+**NOTE**:

-**NOTE**: Any data with in the list, tuple or dict of meta data should be of primitive data type (int, float, string, bool).
+1) Any data with in the list, tuple or dict of meta data should be of primitive data type (int, float, string, bool).
 Refer the examples given above.

+2)If user needs to remove the bounding box:

+  Set the value of draw_results in config.json as false for both Visualiser and WebVisualiser.

+    ```
+    draw_results: "false"
+    ```